4 Local Vietnamese Dogs That You May Like

 Bac Ha dogs originate from the Northwest mountains, in the territory of Lao Cai province, Vietnam.
 The locals also call it the Vietnamese poodle.
 These dogs often guard houses or work as hunting ones for the H’Mong people, becoming lovely friends when traveling in the forest.

-Bac Ha dog has a medium size with a firm body and moves extremely agile on the mountainous terrain.
-Their noses are sensitive, making them excellent hunting dogs.
+Bac Ha dogs are medium-sized, have a firm body, and move agilely on mountainous terrain.
+Their sensitive noses make them excellent hunting dogs.

-Normally, an adult dog of Bac Ha will be about 50-60cm tall, weighing about 19 – 26kg for male and 16-23kg for female dogs.
+Normally, an adult dog of Bac Ha will be about 50-60cm tall and weigh about 19 – 26kg for males and 16-23kg for females.

-These dogs have long, thick, and spiky coats that look like a lion’s mane.
-But not all Bac Ha dogs have a mane, the ones with the mane are more expensive.
+These dogs have long, thick, spiky coats resembling a lion’s mane.
+But not all Bac Ha dogs have a mane; the ones with the mane are more expensive.
 Compared with other dogs in Vietnam, the Bac Ha dog is wild and has high survival ability because it lives in the harsh environment of the high mountains.

 These dogs are raised to keep the house and lead them to hunt.
 They are assistants and companions to the indigenous people here.
-This breed loves herds, likes to live in the highlands, and is quite flexible and quick-moving, so it is also suitable for all terrains.
-These dogs are always loyal and protect their owners extremely well.
+This breed loves herds, likes to live in the highlands, and is flexible and quick-moving, suitable for all terrains.
+These dogs are always loyal and protect their owners exceptionally well.

 Jasmine dog